Sruthi57/tpconnectFrontend/README.md

 ## Development server

-run code using "ng serve --port 4500  // as the backend was configured to listen requests from this port
+run code using "ng serve --port 4500  // in order to avoid  CORS erros the backend was configured to listen requests from this port